 Hanger Hill Garden Estate Residents Association (HHGERA) works for everyone who lives or owns property on our Estate.
 We have two distinct roles - as a community group for everyone who lives here, organising social events and liaising with Ealing Council and other local groups; and as manager of the communally-owned gardens (other than those surrounding the flats), the service roads behind houses, boundaries, fences and trees, and general security issues.
-It also has an important role in monitoring and responding to planning matters affecting the Estate.
+We also monitor and respond to planning matters affecting the Estate.

 Note that the Association does not manage the blocks of flats on the Estate, which have their own management company (click here for information).

 Follow the links on the left for more about the Estate, Association news and useful links to other sites.
 If you have time, do read the fascinating and often moving history of the Estate -- from the early days when Hanger Hill was open countryside, to successive battles over development plans for the surrounding area.

 Annual General Meeting: The residents association and Houses Management Board AGMs were held on March 24th.
 The meeting approved all reports, budgets and accounts, proposals and nominations.
 Hugh Richards is our new Chair for 2022 and Kate Crossland, his predecessor, stays on as Vice-Chair.
 Other key decisions were to hold the HHGERA subscription at zero and the Houses service charge at £60, and to approve some minor proposed changes to the HHGERA Constitution.
 Click here for the minutes; here for the agenda and meeting papers; and here for minutes and documents from last year's 'virtual' annual meeting.